-Substantially all products and components sold by the Company and its subsidiaries are manufactured and assembled by the Company, except for procured raw materials and hardware.
+Substantially all products and components sold by the Company and its subsidiaries are manufactured and assembled by the Company, except for specialized parts.
 The Company purchases steel, other raw materials and hardware used to manufacture its products from numerous suppliers and is not dependent on any single supplier.
 Periodically, the Company reviews the cost effectiveness of internal manufacturing versus outsourcing to independent third parties.
+The

-The Company believes it has the internal capability to produce the highest quality products at the lowest cost.
-The Company may augment internal production by outsourcing some of its production when demand for its products exceeds its manufacturing capacity.
+Company may augment internal production by outsourcing some of its production when demand for its products exceeds its manufacturing capacity.